Popular Poems for Kids

 Winning with Words

-Spark your child’s interest in the power of poetry with special programs and contests such as the K12 Annual Poetry Contest that’s available to all students in grades K-12.
-You can also find contests at the Poetry Society of America website.
+Spark your child’s interest in the power of poetry with special programs and contests.
+K12 holds an annual poetry contest, which is usually in April, and you can also find contests at the Poetry Society of America website.
 Also, consider buying a poetry book for your child.
 The Goodreads website has a nice selection of children’s poetry books.

 Poetry can sweep away you and your family with the beauty of language and original ways of viewing the world around you.
 There’s no telling where you’ll end up!